 King Chairs National Security Council Meeting

-King Abdullah II on Wednesday chaired a National Security Council meeting, which covered current regional developments and escalation in the region.
+AMMAN - his majesty King Abdullah on Wednesday chaired a National Security Council meeting, which covered current regional developments and escalation in the region.

-The council, established in accordance with Article 122 of the Constitution, is mandated with the higher affairs relating to security, defense and foreign policy, and consists of the Prime Minister, the Minister

-of Defense, the Minister of Foreign Affairs, the Minister of Interior, the Chief of Armed Forces, the Director of Intelligence, the Director of Public Security, and two members appointed by Royal Decree.
+The council, established in accordance with Article 122 of the Constitution, is mandated with the higher affairs relating to security, defence and foreign policy, and consists of the Prime Minister, the Minister of Defence, the Minister of Foreign Affairs, the Minister of Interior, the Chief of Armed Forces, the Director of Intelligence, the Director of Public Security, and two members appointed by Royal Decree, according to a Royal Court statement.

 A Royal Decree has been issued, appointing the Royal Hashemite Court Chief and the Director of the Office of His Majesty as members of the National Security Council for two years, as of 7 August 2024.